 - Emphasize what you can do, not who you are.

-- Use the center of your letter to arouse the employer's curiosity by stating brief facts about your accomplishments.
+- Use the center of your letter to intrigue the employer with stating brief facts about your accomplishments

 - When mailing a batch of letters, or even one, try to think when your letter will arrive so as to receive maximum attention.
 Most employers receive their heaviest mail on Mondays.
-On Fridays, they may be more concerned with winding up the week rather than investigating new employees.
-Mail your letter so that it will arrive in employer offices on a Tuesday, Wednesday, or Thursday.
+Fridays may be too close to the weekend.